 Fund-level requirements are to be disclosed in pre-contractual disclosures and updated on the website and in the fund’s periodic reports.

-To comply with the SFDR requirement, businesses must declare their PAI, which includes anything from greenhouse gas emissions to waste management, biodiversity, and human rights.
-This is rapidly becoming the minimal requirement, and businesses that fail to meet it will face severe consequences.
+To comply with the SFDR requirement, businesses must declare their PAI, which includes greenhouse gas emissions, waste management, biodiversity, and human rights.
+Disclosures on PAIs is increasingly becoming important; businesses that fail to report and meet the basic requirements are facing multidimensional consequences in the short and long term.

 The higher the quality of information available to fund managers, the more confidently they may include firms in their Article 8 or 9 funds.